ronamosa/ronamosa.github.io/website/docs/engineer/Projects/microservices.md

 A 3-microservices projects written in Golang because it's a language I want to get better at.
 The gist of this project is to build a microservices application, in golang, that uses gRPC, containers and CICD as a scale "best practices" model for a SDLC using these technologies.

 I'm using ChatGPT to do the heavy lifting and putting the code together and debugging it to a working state.
+I'm asking it to explain things to me as I go, and seeing if this speeds up the "learning go" process along with debugging and troubleshooting.

 ## Objective

-A microservices app that uses containers and CICD to develop, test and deploy to a cloud environment.
+A microservices app that uses containers and CICD to develop, test and deploy to a cloud environment in other words, "feel" and build the whole process from design, build, deploy, operate.

 ### Documentation